 Through their lifecycle, plants experience environmental conditions that vary on timescales from seconds to seasons.
-Arabidopsis thalianais typically a winter annual, germinating in the autumn and persisting through the winter, prior to flowering in spring (Grimeet al., 1988).
+Arabidopsis thalianais typically a winter annual, germinating in the autumn and persisting through the winter, prior to flowering in spring (Grime et al., 1988).
 Across this time-period, mean daily temperatures may vary by 20°C or more.
 To optimise survival and growth, plants acclimate to changes in temperature, altering their investment in different processes to suit the conditions experienced (Ruelland, Vaultier, Zachowski, & Hurry, 2009; Walters, 2005).
-The process of acclimation can involve both structural changes, with tissues differing when developed in different conditions, but also relatively rapid (days-weeks) dynamic responses, which tracks changes in the environment (Athanasiou, Dyson, Webster, & Johnson, 2010; Walters, 2005).
-Changes in both light intensity and temperature are known to trigger acclimation (Athanasiou et al., 2010; Dyson et al., 2015; Dysonet al., 2016; Huner et al., 1993; Savitch et al., 2001; Stitt & Hurry, 2002; Strand, Hurry, Gustafsson, & Gardestrom, 1997; Walters & Horton, 1994).
+The process of acclimation can involve both structural changes, with tissues differing when developed in different conditions, and relatively rapid (days-weeks) dynamic responses, which track changes in the environment (Athanasiou, Dyson, Webster, & Johnson, 2010; Walters, 2005).
+Changes in light intensity and temperature are both known to trigger acclimation (Athanasiou et al., 2010; Dyson et al., 2015; Dyson et al., 2016; Huner et al., 1993; Savitch et al., 2001; Stitt & Hurry, 2002; Strand, Hurry, Gustafsson, & Gardestrom, 1997; Walters & Horton, 1994).

 Exposure to low temperature triggers a complex array of acclimation responses.
 A significant amount of work in plant cold responses has focused on the acquisition of freezing tolerance (see Knight & Knight, 2012 for a review).
 In addition, it is recognised that plants can optimise their metabolism to suit changing conditions.
-For example, acclimation of both photosynthesis (Huner et al., 1993; Strandet al., 1997; Strand et al., 1999) and respiration (Armstrong, Logan, Tobin, O'Toole, & Atkin, 2006; Talts, Pärnik, Gardeström, & Keerberg, 2004) to low temperature are seen, these being metabolic processes which are easily monitored in vivo.
-A prominent feature of metabolic acclimation is an increase in the capacity of metabolism, with enzyme and metabolite concentrations increasing to compensate for the loss of activity at low temperature.
+For example, both photosynthesis (Huner et al., 1993; Strand et al., 1997; Strand et al., 1999) and respiration (Armstrong, Logan, Tobin, O'Toole, & Atkin, 2006; Talts, Pärnik, Gardeström, & Keerberg, 2004) can readily be measured in intact leaves so it is easy to follow acclimation of these processes in vivo .
+A prominent feature of metabolic acclimation is an increase in the capacity of metabolism, with enzyme and metabolite concentrations increasing to compensate for the loss of activity at low temperature (Savitch et al., 2001; Savitch et al., 2002; Stitt & Hurry, 2002).
 This requires the coordination of gene expression across multiple cellular compartments, including retrograde and/or anterograde signals between the nucleus, chloroplast and mitochondrion (Fey, Wagner, Brautigam, & Pfannschmidt, 2005).
 To date, little is known about either the sensing or the signalling pathways involved in metabolic acclimation.

 Acclimation of photosynthesis to low temperature has previously been studied in a range of species, including Arabidopsis.
-In the short term, low temperature decreases the rate at which sucrose is synthesised and exported from the leaf, with the enzyme sucrose phosphate synthase (SPS) receiving particular attention.
-Limitations in flux through SPS result in the accumulation of phosphorylated metabolites (Hurry, Strand, Furbank, & Stitt, 2000).
-This is thought to lead to depletion of the cellular concentration of inorganic phosphate (Pi) which in turn limits the export of triose phosphates from the chloroplast.
+In the short term, low temperature decreases the rate at which sucrose is synthesised and exported from the leaf.
+Limitations in flux through sucrose phosphate synthase (SPS) result in the accumulation of phosphorylated metabolites (Hurry, Strand, Furbank, & Stitt, 2000).
+This is thought to lead to depletion of the cellular concentration of inorganic phosphate (Pi) which in turn limits the export of triose phosphate (TP) from the chloroplast.
 This inhibits photosynthesis, as the regeneration of Pi in the chloroplast is necessary for ATP synthesis.
 Over relatively short periods (days) increased expression of SPS removes the limitation in sucrose synthesis.
-Hurry et al. (2000) provided evidence, based on the responses of different mutants with altered phosphate content, leading to the hypothesis that Pi depletion provided a signal for cold acclimation of SPS content.
+Hurry et al. (2000) proposed, based on the responses of different mutants with altered phosphate content, that Pi depletion provides a signal for cold acclimation of SPS content.